Mike Darwin: Career in cryonics

 Darwin and Stephen Bridge co-founded the Institute for Advanced Biological Studies (IABS) in Indianapolis in 1977, which merged with the then-California-based Alcor Life Extension Foundation in 1982.
 Darwin served as the President of Alcor, and then as the Research Director from 1988 to 1992, leaving Alcor in 1992.
 About 50 former Alcor members joined in the founding of the CryoCare Foundation, an organization dedicated to cryonics which later went defunct.
 Darwin founded a company, BioPreservation, which contracted perfusion and transport services to CryoCare.

-He is the author of such articles as ′History of DMSO and Glycerol in Cryonics′, ′How Dead is Dead Enough?′ (2008), ′Cryonics: Why it has failed, and possible ways to fix it′ (2008).
+He is the author of ′History of DMSO and Glycerol in Cryonics′, ′How Dead is Dead Enough?′ (2008), ′Cryonics: Why it has failed, and possible ways to fix it′ (2008).

+Personal life

 Darwin is a vegetarian.
 His dog Mitzi is preserved at Alcor.

 Technical accomplishments

 Darwin was the first full-time cryonics researcher, for one year for Alcor in the 1970s.
 Darwin worked alongside UCLA cardiothoracic researcher Jerry Leaf during the 1980s, and physician Dr. Steven B. Harris in the 1990s to create many of the key technologies and practices of modern cryonics.